Tony Hawk’s™ Pro Skater™ 3 + 4 – A Legendary Remake Slams Down July 11

 Classic 2-Minute Goal Format

-The Tony Hawk’s Pro Skater series has primarily been structured around two-minute timer runs aimed at getting the best high score and accomplishing a variety of challenges.
-The fun with this is familiarizing oneself with the levels through multiple runs enough to eventually tackle every challenge in a single two-minute session.
+The Tony Hawk’s Pro Skater series has been built around two-minute timer runs in order to post the highest score and achieve an array of goals.
+The joy with this is that it’s about learning the levels through enough runs to be able to eventually tackle everything in a single two-minute go.

-This format changed with Tony Hawk’s Pro Skater 4 and its more open-ended approach to its free roam career mode.
+This model shifted with Tony Hawk’s Pro Skater 4 and its less linear free roam career mode.

 No Career